LuisPavelA/website-preview/README.md

 	# Website Preview Tool

-### Get a screenshot of a website from the command line.
+### Get a screenshot of a website from the command line
 ### Made with Puppeteer and Commander.

 ## - How to use